mhauru/abeliantensors/README.md

-# Tensors
+# abeliantensors
 [![][travis-img]][travis-url] [![][codecov-img]][codecov-url]

-Tensors is a Python 3 package that implements U(1) and Zn symmetry preserving tensors, as described by Singh et al. in
+abeliantensors is a Python 3 package that implements U(1) and Zn symmetry preserving tensors, as described by Singh et al. in
 [arXiv: 0907.2994](https://arxiv.org/abs/0907.2994) and
-[arXiv: 1008.4774](https://arxiv.org/abs/1008.4774).
-Tensors has been designed for use in tensor network algorithms, and works well with the [ncon function](https://github.com/mhauru/ncon).
+[arXiv: 1008.4774](https://arxiv.org/abs/1008.4774). abeliantensors has been designed for use in tensor network algorithms, and works well with the [ncon function](https://github.com/mhauru/ncon).